divy9191/stock-predictor/README.md

-# Stock Market Prediction App
+# IntelliTrade - Stock Market Prediction App

 A Streamlit-based application for stock market prediction using multiple ML algorithms and real-time data analysis.
 The app provides technical analysis indicators and news integration for comprehensive stock analysis.